kilton/darcyai-sdk/BUILD.md

             color = (0, 255, 255)
             cv2.putText(frame, str(label2), (10, 80), cv2.FONT_HERSHEY_SIMPLEX, 1, color, 1, cv2.LINE_AA)

-    #Pass the finished frame out of this callback so the Live Feed output stream can display it
+    # Pass the finished frame out of this callback so the Live Feed output stream can display it
     return frame

-#Add the Live Feed output stream to the Pipeline and use the callback from above as the handler
+# Add the Live Feed output stream to the Pipeline and use the callback from above as the handler
 pipeline.add_output_stream("output", live_feed_callback, live_feed)
 ```

 ## Define an event Output Stream and an input Output Stream and instantiate the People Perceptor

 Just like the LiveFeed Output Stream, the People [Perceptor](./TERMINOLOGY.md#perceptor) must have the callback already defined before it can work with those callbacks.
 The input callback simply takes the [Input Stream](./TERMINOLOGY.md#input-stream) data and sends it onward to the People [Perceptor](./TERMINOLOGY.md#perceptor).
-The “New Person” event callback simply prints the unique person identifier string to the console output when a new person has been detected by Darcy.
+The “New Person” event callback simply prints the unique person identifier string to the console output when a new person has been detected by Darcy AI.
 ```
-#Create a callback function for handling the input that is about to pass to the People Perceptor
+# Create a callback function for handling the input that is about to pass to the People Perceptor
 def people_input_callback(input_data, pom, config):
-    #Just take the frame from the incoming Input Stream and send it onward - no need to modify the frame
+    # Just take the frame from the incoming Input Stream and send it onward - no need to modify the frame
     frame = input_data.data.copy()
     return frame

-#Create a callback function for handling the "New Person" event from the People Perceptor
+# Create a callback function for handling the "New Person" event from the People Perceptor
-#Just print the person ID to the console
+# Just print the person ID to the console
 def new_person_callback(person_id):
     print("New person: {}".format(person_id))

-#Instantiate a People Perceptor
+# Instantiate a People Perceptor
 people_ai = PeoplePerceptor()

-#Subscribe to the "New Person" event from the People Perceptor and use our callback from above as the handler
+# Subscribe to the "New Person" event from the People Perceptor and use our callback from above as the handler
 people_ai.on("new_person_entered_scene", new_person_callback)
 ```

 ## Add the People Perceptor to the Pipeline

 ```
-#Add the People Perceptor instance to the Pipeline and use the input callback from above as the input preparation handler
+# Add the People Perceptor instance to the Pipeline and use the input callback from above as the input preparation handler
 pipeline.add_perceptor("peeps", people_ai, input_callback=people_input_callback)
 ```

 ## Change some configuration items in the People Perceptor

 ```
-#Update the configuration of the People Perceptor to show the pose landmark dots on the annotated video frame
+# Update the configuration of the People Perceptor to show the pose landmark dots on the annotated video frame
 pipeline.set_perceptor_config("peeps", "show_pose_landmark_dots", True)
 pipeline.set_perceptor_config("peeps", "pose_landmark_dot_size", 2)
 pipeline.set_perceptor_config("peeps", "pose_landmark_dot_color", RGB(0, 255, 0))